 You will be required to submit all written work in order to receive a passing grade.
 There will be NO EXCEPTIONS.
 This includes the midterm, the take-home paper assignment, and the final exam.
 So, if you miss the midterm, you must drop the course, or you will fail.
 If you show up to the Final Exam without turning in the required takehome paper assignment, you will fail the class.
 Again, no exceptions.
 No "Incompletes" will be given.
 The breakdown of the requirements is as follows:

-20%- midterm 20%- in-class quizzes 20%- paper, 4-6 pages 30%- final exam 10%- attendance 10%- extra credit October 3 Throughout semester on Mondays due dates will be posted in blackboard December 14, 11-2 see section in syllabus see section in syllabus
+20%- midterm

+20%- paper, 4-6 pages

+30%- final exam

+20%- discussion section participation

+10%- attendance